Munich-Quantum-Software-Stack/QDMI/docs/examples.md

   \until {
   \skip QDMI_DEVICE_PROPERTY_QUBITSNUM
   \until QDMI_DEVICE_PROPERTY_STATUS
-  \until )
+  \until size_ret)
-  \skipline }
 - <b class="tab-title">C++</b>
   \dontinclude device.cpp
   \skip QDMI_query_device_property_dev
   \until {
   \skip QDMI_DEVICE_PROPERTY_QUBITSNUM
   \until QDMI_DEVICE_PROPERTY_STATUS
-  \until )
+  \until size_ret)
-  \skipline }
 </div>
 <!-- prettier-ignore-end -->

 ### List Properties {#device-list}

-Some properties are returned as a list of the various data type.
+Some properties are returned as a list of various data types.
 The following example shows how to return the coupling map of the device as a list of pairs of @ref QDMI_Site's.
 The pairs are flattened into a single list of @ref QDMI_Site's.